MicrosoftDocs/architecture-center/docs/reference-architectures/ai/training-deep-learning.md

 ## Next steps

-The output of the this reference deployment is a trained model that is saved to blob.
+The output of this reference deployment is a trained model that is saved to blob.
 You can operationalize this model for either [real-time scoring][real-time-scoring] or [batch scoring][batch-scoring].

 [0]: ./_images/distributed_dl_architecture.png